ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Methods

 where $(\mu_{Dl},\sigma^2_{Dl})\overset{\text{iid}}\sim G_D^{*}(\mu,\sigma^2)$, for $l=1,\ldots,L_D$, and the weights follow the so-called (truncated) stick-breaking construction: $\omega_{D1}=v_{D1}$, $\omega_{Dl}=v_{Dl}\prod_{r<l}(1-v_{Dr})$, $l=2,\ldots,L_D$, and $v_{D1},\ldots,v_{D,L_{D}-1}\overset{\text{iid}}\sim\text{Beta}(1,\alpha_D)$.
 Further, one must set $v_{DL_{D}}=1$ in order to ensure that the weights add up to one.
 Further, one must set $v_{DL_{D}}=1$ in order to ensure that the weights add up to one.
 With regard to the parameter $\alpha_D$, in \pkg{ROCnReg} a prior distribution is placed on it.
 In particular, and due to conjugacy reasons, a gamma distribution is considered, i.e., $\alpha_D\sim\Gamma(a_{\alpha_{D}},b_{\alpha_{D}})$.
 The CDF in \eqref{cdfdpm1} can therefore be written as

-where we shall note that $L_D$ is not the exact number of components expected to be observed, but rather an upper bound on it.
-Some comments are in order regarding how to specify $\alpha_D$ (or $a_{\alpha_{D}}$ and $b_{\alpha_{D}}$) and how to set $L_D$.
-Firstly, note that in \pkg{ROCnReg} a prior distribution is placed on $\alpha_D$.
-In particular, and due to conjugacy reasons, a gamma distribution is considered, i.e., $\alpha_D\sim\Gamma(a_{\alpha_{D}},b_{\alpha_{D}})$.
-This parameter is intrinsically related to the number of occupied mixture components, say $L_D^{*}$.
-Using the results shown by \cite{Liu1996} we have that for moderate to large sample sizes, the conditional prior mean and variance of the number of occupied components given a fixed $\alpha_D$ and sample size $n_D$ are, respectively,
+where we shall note that $L_D$ is not the exact number of components expected to be observed, but rather an upper bound on it, as some of the components may be unoccupied.
+Some comments are in order regarding the specification of the hyperparameters' values.
+In what concerns the centring distribution, $m_{D0}$ represents the prior belief about the components' means and $S_{D0}$ represents the confidence in such prior belief.
+Similarly, the values of $a_D$ and $b_D$ can be chosen to represent prior belief about the components' variance.
+Of course, when setting these parameters, it is crucial to consider the measurement scale of the data.
+By default, test outcomes are standardised (so that the resulting mean is zero and the variance is one) in the \code{pooledROC.dpm} function and the default values are as follows